COLLAPSE (subtitled), 2025

 —Cristina Sandoval

-Apparition (DEUS EX MACHINA) functions as a kind of applause sign or “on air” indicator that, by switching on and off sporadically, reveals the only solution to the end: a miracle.
+Apparition (DEUS EX MACHINA) functions as a kind of applause sign or “on air” indicator that, by switching on and off sporadically, reveals the seemingly only possible solution to the end: a miracle.
 A deus ex machina is a narrative device from Greek theater meaning “God from the machine,” used to miraculously resolve a dramatic impasse.
 This device has been exhausted across various media, especially in cinematic and television fictions; it would seem, then, that this is the only solution to downfall.